mindspore-ai/mindspore/model_zoo/official/cv/resnet_thor/README.md

 "lr_end_epoch": 50,               # learning rate end epoch value
 "damping_init": 0.02345,          # damping init value for Fisher information matrix "damping_decay": 0.5467,          # damping decay rate
-"frequency": 834,                 # the step interval to update second-order information matrix
+"frequency": 834,                 # the step interval to update second-order information matrix(should be divisor of the steps of per epoch)
 ```
+> Due to the limitation of operators, the value of batch size only supports 32 in Ascend currently.
+And the update frequency of second-order information matrix must be set the divisor of the steps of per epoch(for example, 834 is the divisor of 5004).
+As a word, our algorithm is not very flexible in setting those parameters due to the limitations of the framework and operators.
+But we will solve these problems in the future versions.
 ### Training Process

 ####  Ascend 910